Pain & Neuropathy

 - Change: What makes the pain better (medication, a heating pad) or worse (moving, coughing)?

-- Onset: Was it all the suggen or was it gradual?
+- Onset: Was it all of the sudden or was it gradual?

 Coping with Pain